c-h-o-c-h-o/100devs/README.md

 * https://pedantic-blackwell-40a88c.netlify.app/
 * https://lucid-mclean-e5431f.netlify.app/

-#### Shoutout to Imran for helping me test out the workflow!
+#### Shoutout to Imran and Hailie for helping me test out the workflow!

-Testing testing